 Domestic flights

 Major cities like Sydney, Perth, Melbourne, Adelaide, Darwin and Cairns are very well supported in terms of flights.
 Given the great distances that separates the major cities – it is the most suitable way to get from one point to another.
 Flights are generally quite affordable, but yet often remain outside the budget for a backpacker.
-The major airlines are Jetstar, Qantas, Virgin Blue, Tigerair.
-It is recommended to book a flight during week rather than the weekend to take advantage of cheaper rates.
+The major airlines are Jetstar, Qantas, Virgin Blue.
+Booking flights during weekdays can often save money.

 For example: